magomimmo/modern-cljs/doc/tutorial-14.md

 what we should expect, because we did not select any node and any transformation of the nodes.
 So far so good.

-> NOTE 3: For reasons I'm too lazy to investigate, I needed to add the
+> NOTE 4: For reasons I'm too lazy to investigate, I needed to add the
-> `form="shoppingForm` attribute to the `fieldset` HTML tag, otherwise the
+> `form="shoppingForm` attribute to the `fieldset` HTML tag, otherwise
-> `enlive` parser of the HTML source would add a second one around the
+> the `enlive` parser of the HTML source would add a second `fieldset`
-> input field of the form itself.
-I hope that some one explains me the
+> tag around the input fields of the form itself.
-> motivation.

 Here is interested snippet of code